 4. Research car sharing

-Although using rideshare services can be expensive, it could be more economical than owning a car.
+If you need to get around town, using services like Uber or Lyft can cut down the need for a car.
+Although using rideshare services could get expensive, it could be more economical than owning a car.
 If you purchase a vehicle, you have to cover the sale price and pay for insurance and gas.
-Instead, if you use Uber, you only pay a fee for the ride.
+Instead, if you use Uber or Lyft, you only pay a fee for the ride.

 Do the math and make sure owning a car is worth the cost — you might be surprised at what you find.

 Buying a car when you’re in school